kuosc2005/website/blog/2024-05-15-pizza-os-linuxBootcamp-vimworkshop/index.md

 <hr/>

 ## Acknowledgement
-I would like to express my deepest gratitude to Aadarsha Dhakal, Nirjal Bhurten, and Sugat Sujakhu for providing this wonderful opportunity to orgnize and tutor Linux Bootcamp.
+I would like to express my deepest gratitude to Abhiyan Dhakal, Nirjal Bhurten, and Sugat Sujakhu for providing this wonderful opportunity to orgnize and tutor Linux Bootcamp.
 Moreover, I would like to thank my friends: Shriharsh Acharya, and Rajat Dahal on collaborating to create this project a massive success.

 <hr/>